 DiPalo’s Cheese Shop & Ferrara Cafe

 when is the best time to go?

 Italian food.
 Enough said.
 Try and time your tour around lunch or dinner if at all possible.
 If you prefer to dodge the tourists and crowds, do the opposite.

 Our tours were designed as solo experiences.
-You’ll be wearing headphones and may skip stuff that doesn’t interest you.
-If you’re with friends, get the tour separately on each of your devices.
+You’ll be wearing headphones and may want to skip stuff that doesn’t interest you.
+If you’re planning on going with friends, we highly recommend you each get the tour separately on each of your devices.

 How to Get to Little Italy: